Chalarangelo/30-seconds-of-code/README.md

 Escapes a string for use in HTML.

-Use `String.replace()` with a regexp that matches the characters that need to be escaped, using a callback function to replace each character instance with its associated escaped character using a dictionary (object).
+Use `String.prototype.replace()` with a regexp that matches the characters that need to be escaped, using a callback function to replace each character instance with its associated escaped character using a dictionary (object).

 ```js
 const escapeHTML = str =>